jamesrchen/SJIRun-old/README.md

 # SJIRun

+## Attention: As of now, this repository is unmaintained

 Created by https://sji.one

 ### Goal

 This project was made for the SJI PE Department:
 > Students will participate in the walk/run on their own time and pace outside of curriculum and CCA time (...)
-Each student is challenged to complete 169 km from 15  to 3 September 2021.
+Each student is challenged to complete 169 km from [start date] to [end date]

-### Roadmap and features
+### Important features roadmap

 - [x] Leaderboard (90%)
+- [ ] Gmail workspace constraints
+- [ ] Start and end time
 - [ ] Admin interface
 - [ ] Public Api
+- [ ] Tests!
+  - Need to figure out how to mock MongoDB

 Check out our [Trello](https://trello.com/b/3QAwZ4sK/sji-virtual-run-walk)